web-ext-labs/ui-tool/README.md

-# `webextensions.in`
+# `webext.eu`

-[Webextensions.in](https://www.webextensions.in) is a scaffolding UI tool for browser extensions.
+[Webext.eu](https://www.webext.eu) is a scaffolding UI tool for browser extensions.
 It lets you to input and select few parameters and outputs a complete boilerplate browser extension project.
 This folder will contain all the required folders and files to get started with the extension.

 ## Development commands